winglang/wing/docs/03-concepts/02-inflight.md

 Functions](https://azure.microsoft.com/en-us/products/functions/), on [Cloudflare Edge Workers](https://workers.cloudflare.com/) or on any other cloud compute platform.

+While inflights are typically compiled into machine code (like JavaScript), Wing may also be able to compile them into state machines, orchestrated workflows, and other formats in the future

 Our canonic example is a function that wants to put an object inside a bucket:

 ```js